Simplemart17/tab-manager/README.md

-# Tab Manager Pro
+# Tab Manager

-A powerful Chrome extension for tab management with premium features like cloud sync and team collaboration.
+A Chrome extension for efficient tab management with a clean, modern interface.

 ## Features

 - **Tab Organization**: Save and organize your browser tabs into collections
-- **Cloud Sync**: Sync your tabs and collections across devices
-- **Team Collaboration**: Share tab collections with your team
-- **Workspaces**: Organize collections into different workspaces
+- **Workspaces (Spaces)**: Organize collections into different workspaces with custom colors
-- **Session Management**: Save and restore entire browsing sessions
 - **Beautiful New Tab Page**: Replace Chrome's new tab with a productivity dashboard
+- **Dark Mode**: Choose between light, dark, or system theme
 - **Search**: Quickly find tabs, collections, or search the web
-- **Dark Mode**: Choose between light, dark, or system theme
-- **Notes**: Add notes to collections (coming soon)
 - **Drag & Drop**: Easily organize tabs with drag and drop
+- **Export/Import**: Backup and restore your tab collections

+## Technical Details

+### Core Components

+- **Popup Interface**: Quick access to tabs and collections from the toolbar
+- **New Tab Dashboard**: Full-featured management interface
+- **Background Service**: Handles tab events and synchronization
+- **Data Service**: Manages persistent storage of tabs and collections

+### User Interface

+- Modern, clean design with customizable themes
+- Responsive layout that works across different screen sizes
+- Intuitive drag-and-drop functionality for organizing tabs
+- Modal dialogs for creating and editing collections and workspaces

+### Data Management

+- Local storage for tabs, collections, and user preferences
+- Efficient data structure for quick access and updates
+- Import/export functionality for data backup

 ## Installation